 FLORIDA PUBLIC MEDIA stations provide a critical link in the state’s Emergency Management Network during a crisis.
 Through our statewide network, our stations provide important weather, safety and evacuation information to help protect residents during storms, hurricanes and other severe weather events.

-Florida Public Radio Emergency Network (FPREN), a collective of 13 public radio stations that reach 99% of Florida’s population, are prepared to stay on-air during times of crisis to broadcast real-time updates from the Emergency Operations Center in Tallahassee.
+Florida Public Radio Emergency Network (FPREN), a collective of 13 public radio stations that reach 99% of Florida’s population, are stay on-air during times of crisis to broadcast real-time updates from the Emergency Operations Center in Tallahassee.

-    This collective also delivers local and regional information during emergencies and is part of the national Emergency Alert System (EAS).
+Headquartered at WUFT-FM/TV on the campus of the University of Florida in Gainesville, FPREN delivers local and regional information during emergencies and is part of the national Emergency Alert System (EAS).

-    Florida Public Media’s statewide infrastructure provides easy access to information during emergencies, with signage along state evacuation routes to identify public radio stations in the area.
+Florida Public Media’s statewide infrastructure provides easy access to information during emergencies, with special signage along state evacuation routes to identify public radio stations in the area.

 The Florida Public Radio Emergency Network partner stations are

-    Florida Storms App: Developed exclusively for the Florida Public Radio Emergency Network, the Florida Storms app displays fast, interactive radar and local storm information from the National Weather Service and provides real-time information to promote public safety during any weather hazard.
+FLORIDA STORMS APP: Developed exclusively for FPREN, the Florida Storms app displays fast, interactive radar and local storm information from the National Weather Service and provides real-time information to promote public safety during any weather hazard.

 Download it FREE on ITunes & Google Play.

 SOCIAL MEDIA: You can follow Florida Storms on Twitter – @FloridaStorms and on Facebook – Florida Storms.